Stratus-Security/Subdominator/ReadMe.md

 ## Welcome to the Subdominator Club!
 Meet **Subdominator**, your new favourite CLI tool for detecting subdomain takeovers.
 It's designed to be fast, accurate, and dependable, offering a significant improvement over other available tools.

 🔍 Precision and speed are our goal.
-Subdominator delivers better results without the wait.
+Subdominator delivers better results without the wait, see the benchmark and feature comparison below for details.

 ## Installing 🛠️
 To quickly, get up and running, you can download the latest release for [windows](https://github.com/Stratus-Security/Subdominator/releases/latest/download/Subdominator.exe) or [linux](https://github.com/Stratus-Security/Subdominator/releases/latest/download/Subdominator).